If you sell

 When people make even a small commitment to you by downloading your lead magnet, they want to continue supporting you.

-Having said yes once, they want to continue saying yes.
+yes once, they want to continue saying yes.
 That’s good, because now it’s going to be easier to get them to say yes when you make a paid offer.

 The other consumer behavior behind lead magnets is the rule of reciprocation.